King Size Bed Frame Dimensions

 Split King Bed

 When it comes to mattress firmness, couples tend to have different preferences.
-To accommodate each sleeper’s individual needs, many people opt for a split king mattress.
+To accommodate each sleeper’s individual needs, many people opt for a split king size mattress.
 This size is also popular because it can be paired with a split adjustable base.
 A split base lets each sleeper adjust the head and leg portion of the bed to find the healthiest sleep position possible.

 A split king is simply two twin XL mattresses (38 inches wide by 80 inches long) placed side by side to create a standard 76 inch by 80 inches king mattress.
 You can also use a split king mattress on most modern king size bed frames if you choose not to opt for an adjustable frame.

 Although California kings are the most common king variation, three other king mattresses are longer and wider than a standard king.
 These sizes are not readily available but can be found with some online specialty retailers.
 Bed frames for these sizes can be difficult to find but may be available to purchase with the mattress.

 A Wyoming king size mattress measures 84 inches wide by 84 inches long.
 These beds have the same length as a California king but are 12 inches wider than a Cal king and 8 inches wider than a standard king.
 A Wyoming king is perfect for families to co-sleep with 1 to 2 small children.